cloudmesh-community/sp19-222-89/project-report/report.md

 ![Spectrum of Wavlengths](images/Color_Vision.png){#fig:Color_Vision}

 Caption: Color vision.
 The absorption spectra of the four photopigments in the normal human retina.
 The solid curves indicate the three kinds of cone opsins; the dashed curve shows rod rhodopsin for comparison.
-Absorbance is defined as the log value of the intensity of incident light divided by intensity of transmitted light (source 1).
+Absorbance is defined as the log value of the intensity of incident light divided by intensity of transmitted light @Role.

 Individual cones are entirely color blind in that their response is simply a reflection of the number of photons they capture, regardless of the wavelength of the photon.
 It is impossible, therefore, to determine why a change in the effectiveness of a particular cone occurred.
 This question can only be resolved by comparing the activity in different classes of cones.
 Comparisons of the responses of individual cone cells, and cells at higher levels in the visual pathway are clearly involved in how the visual system extracts color information from spectral stimuli.
 However, understanding of the neural mechanisms that underlie color perception has been elusive to the scientific community (source 2).